inferno986return/python-pcep/Module3.md

 With slice `[1:3]`, the output will take indices (plural of index) `1` and `2`.
 Much like the `range()` the end index is always one less than the number specified.

+#### Negative list indices

+Using a negative index number in the slice will remove omit the elements up to that number...

 #### List duplication

 Using a slice without indices `[:]` encompasses all the elements and creates a duplicate of the list.
 Merely assigning a list to a variable creates a reference as mentioned earlier: